Prevent Policy

 - arrange ongoing Prevent training for relevant staff

-- have an IT usage policy, and where appropriate a research policy, which cover the Prevent duty
+- have an IT usage policy, and where appropriate, a research policy, which covers the Prevent duty

 1.2.
 The Prevent policy applies to our partner institutions if they are also registered with the OfS or have more than 250 higher education students.
 Ofsted, rather than the OfS, is responsible for monitoring the implementation of the Prevent duty by further education or sixth-form colleges.